prahladyeri/prahladyeri.github.io/_posts/2016-07-13-how-to-unbrick-lifeless-xiaomi-mi-pad.md

 ---
 layout: post
-title: How to Unbrick and revive a totally lifeless Xiaomi Mi-Pad
+title: "How to Unbrick and revive a totally lifeless Xiaomi Mi-Pad"
 tags: android hardware xiaomi how-to
 ---